China defends WHO, lashes out at US move to withdraw

-The U.S. departure from the organization “undermines the international anti-epidemic efforts, and in particular has a serious negative impact on developing countries in urgent need of international support,” Zhao said.
+In comments Wednesday, U.S. Secretary of State Mike Pompeo said Beijing’s response to the virus outbreak showed the ruling Communist Party has an “enormous credibility problem” and that its actions fitted a pattern of behavior that threatens freedom, democracy and the rule of law.

+“I am convinced more than ever that the free peoples of the world will come to understand the threat that’s presented not only internally inside of China, but importantly, that the impact that General Secretary Xi has on the world is not good for free peoples and democracy-loving peoples,” Pompeo told reporters.

-The Trump administration formally notified the U.N. on Monday of its withdrawal from WHO, although the pullout won’t take effect until next year.
+The Trump administration formally notified the U.N. on Monday of its withdrawal from WHO, although the pullout won’t take effect until July 6, 2021.
 That means it could be reversed by a new administration or if circumstances change.

 Former Vice President Joe Biden, the presumptive Democratic presidential nominee, said he would reverse the decision on his first day in office if elected.

-The move was immediately assailed by health officials and critics of the administration, including numerous Democrats who said it would cost the U.S. influence in the global arena while undermining an important institution that is leading vaccine development efforts and drug trials to address the coronavirus.
+Health officials and critics of Trump’s administration say the withdrawal would cost the U.S. influence in the global arena while undermining an important institution that is leading vaccine development efforts and drug trials to address the coronavirus.

-The withdrawal notice was sent to U.N.
-Secretary-General Antonio Guterres on Monday and will take effect in a year, on July 6, 2021.

 The U.S. is WHO’s largest donor and provides it with more than $450 million per year, but owes about $200 million in current and past dues.
 Those financial obligations must be met before a U.S. withdrawal can be finalized.